Programs & Activities

 A week-long remembrance of African Americans' history and accomplishments has evolved into a vibrant, month-long celebration.
 Smith College observes Black Heritage Month throughout February in conjunction with the Black Arts Festival, which is co-sponsored by the Smith Black Students' Alliance.

-Smith College annually honors the pioneering courage of its first African American graduate, Otelia Cromwell, class of 1900.
+Smith College annually honors the pioneering courage of its first African American graduate, Otelia Cromwell, class of 1900, and her niece Adelaide Cromwell ’40, the first African American professor appointed at Smith.
 The entire college gathers for workshops, lectures, films and performances that focus on the topics of racism, diversity and community.